- Where are your natural interests and tendencies pointing?

 You can also research interest in a topic using Answer the Public, for free.

-You can also get a sense of your audience and niche by joining Facebook groups, Reddit groups and checking out what people are saying on Twitter.
+You can get a sense of your audience and niche by joining Facebook groups, and Reddit groups.
+Check out what people are saying about your niche on Twitter.

-Take a look at blogs in the same niche.
-Don’t be discouraged if someone else has already created a similar site or product to your idea.
+Take a look at blogs in the same niche as your idea.
+Don’t be discouraged if someone else has already created a similar site or product.

 Even if there is a need, there may not be a want